2018–19 Arsenal F.C. season: May

 Qualified for the Europa League final and out of the top-four race, Arsenal named a weakened line-up in their fixture at Burnley on the final day of the season.

 After a goalless first 45', a loose ball from Ben Mee sent Aubameyang through on goal in the 52nd minute.
 He duly put Arsenal ahead, before volleying home Alex Iwobi's cross eleven minutes later to make it 2–0.

 Ashley Barnes then pulled a goal back for the home side before substitute-18-year-old Eddie Nketiah-netted his first Premier League goal for Arsenal, as the Gunners sealed a 3–1 win, thus finishing fifth, just one point behind Tottenham Hotspur.

 After the league disappointment, Arsenal had two weeks to prepare for what was dubbed as their most important game of the decade, the UEFA Europa League final against Chelsea in the Baku Olympic Stadium, Azerbaijan.

 However, the build-up was mired in controversy, with the undersized Baku airports permitting just 4000 fans of each London side, not to mention the 6628 mile round-trip, but the worst was in regard to Henrikh Mkhitaryans.

 One of the Gunners' better players in 2019, the fractioned relations between Armenia and Azerbaijan ensued in warnings from the Azerbaijani sports government, advising the midfielder not to travel.
 Mkhitaryan decided not to, with the Gunners heading to East Europe without him.

-On final night, Arsenal and Chelsea walked out to an eerie atmosphere in Baku.
-Empty seats ringed the ground, and a listless first period ended goalless, mirroring the stark atmosphere.

-However, the final burst into life in the second.

-Just four minutes into the second period, Olivier Giroud nodded home Emerson Palmieri's cross against his former club to make it 1–0 Chelsea, before Pedro Rodriguez swept home on the hour to make it 2–0.
+In Baku, Arsenal and Chelsea walked out to empty seats.
+The first period ended goalless.
+Four minutes into the second period, Olivier Giroud nodded home Emerson Palmieri's cross against his former club to make it 1–0 Chelsea, before Pedro Rodriguez scored on the hour to make it 2–0.

-Eden Hazard then stroked home from the spot to make it 3–0, with Arsenal appearing shell-shocked to their capitulation early in the second half.
+Eden Hazard then scored from the spot to make it 3–0.

-However, a stunning half-volley from Alex Iwobi with 21 minutes to go restored a glimmer of home to the Arsenal camp, but Eden Hazard soon notched his second as Chelsea sealed a 4–1 victory, leaving Arsenal empty-handed after a strenuous end to the season.
-It was a reasonable campaign, but the manner of their defeat to Chelsea and in the top-four race was arguably the foundation for fans irk.
+A half-volley from Alex Iwobi with 21 minutes made it 3–1, but Eden Hazard soon notched his second as Chelsea sealed a 4–1 victory, leaving Arsenal trophy-less at the end of the season.